-Many people don’t realize that homeschooling can be a very positive and effective way to educate your children.
+Many people don’t realize that homeschooling can be positive and effective way to educate your children.

 - Is homeschooling legal?
 Yes, it’s legal to have homeschooling in India.
-Now in the present world, the new update of this is termed into ONLINE EDUCATION for every standard of education there is a number of e-learning websites in Indian where students can be educated online.
+Now in the present world, the new update of this is termed into ONLINE EDUCATION for every standard of education there’re several e-learning websites in Indian where students can be educated online.
 Most of the parents are preferring online education through e-learning portals.

 - Homeschooled children don’t get a certificate: The idea of homeschooling is that a child can study from home and directly appear on the 10th or 12th board examination.
 In India, NIOS is a board of education under the government that provides a regular A child can directly give examination as per CBSE and ISCE board.
 It’s nothing new and this has been around since 1979; under the MHRD.
 You can check out similar initiatives in your own country.
-In fact, homeschooled children can also pass high school and graduation by this new age learning tool.
-There is a lot of good option available for online education from top universities in the world.
+Homeschooled children can also pass high school and graduation by this new-age learning tool.
+There’re lot of good options available for online education from top universities in the world.
 Once you get the result from NIOS, you can join a regular college.
 Each country has a different scope of homeschooling in their country.

 - If you’re homeschooled, you can’t get into college: In fact, homeschoolers have a higher rate of attending college than any other group of children.
-Many colleges actually seek out homeschooled children and accept them at a high rate.
+Many colleges seek out homeschooled children and accept them at a high rate.
 These schools recognize the unique qualities and skills that such children often possess, such as being self-motivated and self-disciplined.
-In addition, many students who study at home with an online school have been accepted by excellent college and universities and tell us they learned how to be responsible for their own education and how to manage their time from their online school.
+Also, many students who study at home with an online school have been accepted by excellent colleges and universities and tell us they learned how to be responsible for their education and how to manage their time from their online school.

 - Homeschooled children can’t function in the real world: A big misconception about homeschooled children is that they sit at home all day and never get the opportunity to leave the house.
 In reality, homeschooled students get more time outside and learn more about their surroundings when they’re learning from home.
 When other children are cooped up in a single room all day, homeschool children are out and about, interacting with their community.
 Because they have a more flexible schedule, they may also have more opportunities to volunteer at local shelters or nursing homes or to get involved in community activities.
 They also the ability to participate in and travel for team sports without missing schoolwork.